Gassandrid/ewan.my/content/Notes/Selfstudy Mathematics/Topology/The Stolen Necklace Problem.md

 The stolen necklace problem presents itself as a simple problem: given a necklace with `n` beads, each of which can be one of `k` colors, how many distinct necklaces can be formed?

-I found out about this problem while watching a video from [[3blue1brown]] on the [[Borsuk-Ulam theorem]].
+I found out about this problem while watching a video from [[3blue1brown]] on the [[Borsuk-Ulam Theorem]].
 The problem is a classic example of how topology can be applied to discrete problems, and it has a surprisingly elegant solution.

 ![[Pasted image 20250819160648.png]]